-- Usability tests — Beta testing allow to get the actual usage pattern of the app since different users react differently and based on their usage you can redesign your apps.
+- Usability tests — Beta testing allow getting the actual usage pattern of the app since different users react differently and based on their usage you can redesign your apps.

 - Performance measure — You get a benchmark of the performance of your app during beta testing as your app is used in a wide variety of situations and environments.

 - Regression check — Beta testing will allow you to make quick bug fixes and release new built without losing users or bothering about updates.